blkwtkns/dotblk/README.md

 ## TODOS
 * Work on cross platform config conditions and sh scripting
 * Separate npm script for global installs
+* Added workflow and scripts for AWS-cli and Apex

 ## Issues
 * Eslint not working with current config, use jscs